notnotnithin/AWS-Certified-Cloud-Practitioner-Notes/sections/19-AWS-Architecting-Ecosystem.md

 - It includes the ability to protect information, systems, and assets while delivering business value through risk assessments and mitigation strategies.
 Once you have security in place, you are really minimizing a risk over time and you save cost from disasters and you really don't want to have a risk, or a security issue in your company
 - **Design Principles**:
   - **Implement a strong identity foundation** - You may want to centralize how you manage your accounts, you may want to rely on priniciple of least privilege and IAM is one the services to help you do that
-  - **We want to enable traceability** - that means we need to look into all the logs, all the metrics and store them and automatically respond and take action every time something loks really weird
+  - **We want to enable traceability** - that means we need to look into all the logs, all the metrics and store them and automatically respond and take action every time something looks really weird
   - **Apply security at all layers** - like edge network, VPC, subnet, load balancer, every instance you ever have, OS, application
   - **Automate security best practices** - it is mostly done well, when it is automated
   - **Protect data in transit and at rest** - Means always enable encryption, always do SSL, always use tokenization, and do access control to keep people away from data.
 Why is someone requesting data?
 Isn't that risk when you allow someone to access data, do they really need it or is there a way to automate the need for that direct access and that manual processing of data